-According to the results of statistical research, capitulum size had a significant impact.
-Maximum capitulum diameter is reached at 120 kg N/ha + 45 kg S/ha (15.63 cm).
-According to a study, N and S contents were measured to be 120 kg/ha and 45 kg/ha, respectively.
-When it came to promoting an Comment [m5]: The result is so poor increase in head diameter, Nitrogen had a significant role.
-Head diameter (Capitulum) diameter may have been influenced by increased elongation and accumulation of photosynthatesphotosynthesis (LAI and dry matter) under 120 kg N /ha.
-As a consequence of higher photosynthetic activity and nitrogen fertilisation fertilization, it was able to accumulate more dry matter and increase photon transmission to the growing head.
+Significant effect was observed by the statistical analysis of Capitulum diameter at 5% probability level.
+Treatment 120 kg N/ha + 45 kg S/ha recorded significant and highest capitulum diameter (15.63 cm).
+However, treatment 120 kg N/ha + 30 kg S/ha was found to be statistically on par with 120 kg N/ha + 45 kg S/ha.
+When it came to promoting an increase in head diameter, Nitrogen had a significant role.
+Head diameter (Capitulum diameter) have been influenced by increased elongation and accumulation of photosynthates (LAI and dry matter) under 120 kg N /ha.
+As a consequence of higher photosynthetic activity and nitrogen fertilization, it was able to accumulate more dry matter and increase photon transmission to the growing head.
 It was also discovered by Reddy and Reddy (2002), Reddi and Reddy (2003), Sarkar and Mallick (2009).
-The width of the head was significantly influenced by varying the amount of sulphur applied in conjunction with the appropriate fertiliser.
-An increase in the digestion of nutrients, as well as faster development, is what accounts for Sulphur's substantial impact on head diameter.
-These findings were supported by researchers Ajai Singh et al. (2000), Maity et al. 2003, Satish Kumar and Singh 2005, Thorat et al. 2007 and Shivay and Shekawat (2008).
+Application of Sulphur at different levels along with recommended fertilizer had a significant effect on head diameter.
+This significant and positive influence of Sulphur on head diameter is due to improved growth through increased nutrient assimilation which in turn accelerated the crop to put forth larger heads.
+These findings were supported by researchers Ajai Singh et al. (2000), Maity et al. (2003), Satish Kumar and Singh (2005), Thorat et al. (2007) and Shekawat and Shivay (2008).